milchmolch/LINUX_SHELL_4/README.md

 ls *.bam | parallel samtools index {}
 ```

-There is an alternative way to run something on all BAM files:
+There is an alternative way to run something on all BAM files in the current directory:
 ```
 parallel samtools index ::: *.bam
 ```

-Running Freebayes in parallel - 12 chromosomes, each in a separate job
+Running Freebayes in parallel - 12 chromosomes, each in a separate job:
 ```
 command="freebayes --ploidy 2 -f GENOME.fa BAMfile.bam"
 seq 1 12 | awk '{print "chr"$1}' | parallel --keep-order -j 10 "$command -r {}"
 ```

-Running your own script in parallel (`--load 90` max load 90% on the computer)
+Running your own script in parallel (`--load 90` max load 90% on the computer):
 ```
-nohup ls SINGLE_END/*.fastq.gz | parallel -j20 --load 90 ./Run_kallisto_SingleEnd.sh 2>log.kallisto &
+ls SINGLE_END/*.fastq.gz | parallel -j20 --load 90 ./Run_kallisto_SingleEnd.sh 2>log.kallisto
 ```

 ```
+more Run_kallisto_SingleEnd.sh
 #!/bin/sh
 # Runs kallisto on all Fastq Files in Single_End with arg $1
 # for use with GNU parallel

 KALLISTO=~/APPL/KALLISTO/kallisto_linux-v0.42.1/kallisto
 INDEX_FILE=KALLISTO_OUT/Athaliana_longestTranscript.idx